mweth/Gmail-Spotlight/README.md

 ## 📂 How the Filter Works

 1. **Return-Path Check:** Emails are first inspected for a match between the 'From' address and the 'Return-Path'.
 Mismatches often hint at promotional or bulk emails.
-2. **Domain Focus:** The tool focuses on emails sent from within your domain.
-If you're the sole recipient, it's highlighted.
+2. **Domain Focus:** The tool helps you avoid missing an important internal email sent solely to you.
+If you're the sole recipient of an internal email, it's highlighted.
 Otherwise, different labels can be applied based on your configuration.
 3. **Content Inspection:** Emails containing specified phrases (like "unsubscribe", "privacy policy", etc.) are excluded.
 4. **Recipient Verification:** If an email has recipients from your domain other than you, it's labeled accordingly.